20 Types of Caterpillars in Louisiana

 by going on going on is licensed under CC BY-NC 2.0

-Cabbageworms are large green caterpillars that are a common sight throughout much of North America.
+Cabbageworms are large green caterpillars that are common throughout much of North America.

-Unfortunately, these types of caterpillars in Louisiana like to feed on plants from a wide variety of plant families and can become real pests for gardeners or farmers.
+Unfortunately, these caterpillars in Louisiana like to feed on plants from various plant families and can become real pests for gardeners or farmers.

 Luckily, cabbage worms have very few natural predators, so controlling them is relatively easy for most people with a little time and patience.